cooperhewitt/py-cooperhewitt-roboteyes-shannon/README.md

 # py-cooperhewitt-roboteyes-shannon

-Functions for calculating and deriving properties using Shannon entropy for an image.
+Functions for calculating and deriving properties for an image using Shannon entropy.

 ## Usage